hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems more defined by its shifting proximity to other things than by any properties of its own.
+The town is sometimes called Chuzenji, sometimes Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems more defined by its shifting proximity to other things than by any properties of its own.
 It is in between, or around, but never "here".